 I usually prescribe progression runs closer to an event as it also helps the athlete visualise a race with a fast finish.

-Example: 10-15 minute easy running, followed by 20-30 minute Threshold pace followed by a 400 metre all out to finish.
+Example: 10-15 minute easy running, followed by 20-30 minute effort, increasing pace every 5 minutes followed by a 400 metre all out to finish.

 Hill repeats